pearsonlab/beyond-tuning-curve/README.md

 # Systems neuroscience beyond the tuning curve
-John's talk at Mt.
-Sinai Icahn School of Medicine
+John's talk delivered at

+- Mt.
+Sinai Icahn School of Medicine (May 15, 2017)
-May 15, 2017
+- UPenn (June 6, 2017)